Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-With the increase of computing power after the VJ detector, researchers started to pay more attention to an intuitive way of detection by building ``feature pyramid + sliding windows''.
-From 2004 to 2014, a number of milestone detectors were built based on this detection paradigm, including the HOG detector, DPM, and even the Overfeat detector \cite{ICLR14-Overfeat} of the deep learning era (winner of ILSVRC-13 localization task).

-Early detection models like VJ detector and HOG detector were specifically designed to detect objects with a ``fixed aspect ratio'' (e.g., faces and upright pedestrians) by simply building the feature pyramid and sliding fixed size detection window on it.
-The detection of ``various aspect ratios'' was not considered at that time.
-To detect objects with a more complex appearance like those in PASCAL VOC, R. Girshick \emph{et al.} began to seek better solutions outside the feature pyramid.
-The ``mixture model" \cite{TPAMI10-DPM} was one of the best solutions at that time, by training multiple models to detect objects with different aspect ratios.
-Apart from this, exemplar-based detection \cite{ICCV11-Exemplar, Thesis11-Exemplar} provided another solution by training individual models for every object instance (exemplar) of the training set.
+\textbf{Feature pyramids + sliding windows:} After the VJ detector, researchers started to pay more attention to a more intuitive way of detection, i.e.\ by building ``feature pyramid + sliding windows''.
+From 2004, a number of milestone detectors were built based on this paradigm, including the HOG detector, DPM, etc. They frequently glide a fixed size detection window over the image, paying little attention to "different aspect ratios".
+To detect objects with a more complex appearance, R. Girshick \emph{et al.} began to seek better solutions outside the feature pyramid.
+The ``mixture model" \cite{TPAMI10-DPM} was a solution at that time, i.e.\ to train multiple detectors for objects of different aspect ratios.
+Apart from this, exemplar-based detection \cite{ICCV11-Exemplar, Thesis11-Exemplar} provided another solution by training individual models for every object instance (exemplar).

-As objects in the modern datasets (e.g., MS-COCO) become more diversified, the mixture model or exemplar-based methods inevitably lead to more miscellaneous detection models.
-A question then naturally arises: is there a unified multi-scale approach to detect objects of different aspect ratios?
-The introduction of ``object proposals'' (to be introduced) has answered this question.